 - The bystanders, or other peers that witness the bullying event, play a particularly important and perhaps underrated role in bullying.

-- 29 percent of youth report they were bullied within the past year.
+- Between 21 and 49 percent of youth adolescents report being bullied in the past year

 - In a 2010 study, 20 percent of girls and 25 percent of boys said they were bullied, bullied others, or both in the last month.

 - In the same study, 90 percent of third to fifth grade students said they felt sorry for students who are bullied, but sympathy often does not translate into action.